o-t-w/atomize/readme.md

 ## Staying out of peoples way

-Oppenheimer leaves it to the user to define colors and breakpoints, etc. See below for the _recommended_ way of handling breakpoints.
+Oppenheimer is style neutral.
+Unlike Tailwind or Tachyons and many other libraries, it purposefully does not come with colors and font-stacks pre-defined.
+It leaves it to the user to define colors and breakpoints, etc.

 `colors.scss` is included purely as an _example_ of the recommended way to apply colors.